Marzooqad/duck-system-integration/SUBMISSION_GUIDE.md

 "As API Alchemist, I created comprehensive API Gateway documentation connecting all system layers—from user interfaces down to physical Duck devices.
 This includes 9 pages of detailed API specifications covering authentication, fleet management, learning engine integration, and external services like Twilio and Stripe.
 The documentation enabled our team to work in parallel on different modules by providing clear integration contracts."

 ### Test Pilot (25 seconds)
 "As Test Pilot, I developed a comprehensive integration test suite validating three critical requirements.
-First, system latency—tested 100 requests with 100% meeting the 200ms target.
-Second, AI safety filtering—tested 10 inappropriate prompts, successfully filtering 8 and identifying 2 edge cases for improvement.
+First, system latency—tested 100 requests with 100% meeting the 200ms target, with an average response time of 128 milliseconds.
+Second, AI safety filtering—tested 10 inappropriate prompts, successfully filtering 8 and identifying 2 edge cases that need keyword expansion, demonstrating real testing that finds improvement areas.
 Third, LMS integration—validated successful data synchronization with 2 student records.
 The test results are available in our GitHub repository."

 ### Impact (5 seconds)
 "Together, these power-ups enabled parallel development and validated critical safety and performance requirements before deployment."